AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 One of the things that newcomers to .Net say these days is that there is extra effort to uncover which features they should use, and which they should not.
 They hear experienced team-members say "no, don't use that, it's obsolete, use this instead" all the time.
 This applies to language features, classes in the library, and whole subsystems, e.g. [ASP.Net Web Forms](https://www.asp.net/web-forms).

-In this sense, cruft is [accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet) is avoidable [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and it is worth avoiding it.
+In this sense, cruft is [accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet) is avoidable [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and it hinders us.

 ## Cruft